richieganney/favourite-github-language/README.md

 npm start
 npx cypress open
 ```
-That last command will open up a browser.
-Open the 'features' folder in that browser and click on any of the files to run the tests.
+That last command will open up a cypress browser.
+Open the 'features' folder in that browser and click on any of the files to run the tests for that particular file.

 ### Jest for unit tests
 ```